Flagsmith/flagsmith-cli/docs/design/03-authentication.md

 3. `FLAGSMITH_ENVIRONMENT` (default environment: client-side key)
 4. `environment` in the nearest `flagsmith.json`

-`FLAGSMITH_API_KEY` accepts either Admin API credential.
-The CLI picks the header by token shape:
+Each Admin API variable maps to one credential kind:

-- contains a dot → Master API key (`{8-char prefix}.{32-char secret}`, alphabet a-zA-Z0-9) → `Authorization: Api-Key …`.
+- `FLAGSMITH_API_KEY` is Master API key, sent as `Authorization: Api-Key …`.
-- dotless → user/OAuth access token (30 alphanumeric chars, includes OIDC-exchanged tokens) → `Authorization: Bearer …`.
+- `FLAGSMITH_ACCESS_TOKEN` is OAuth-style access token, sent as `Authorization: Bearer …`.

+`FLAGSMITH_API_KEY` is validated on read to turn the common mistakes into actionable errors:

-- starts with `ser.` → error pointing at `FLAGSMITH_ENVIRONMENT_KEY`.
+- starts with `ser.`: a server-side environment key in the wrong variable.
+Point at `FLAGSMITH_ENVIRONMENT_KEY`.
+- a legacy 40-char hex authtoken: point at `flagsmith login` or a Master API key.

 `flagsmith auth status` always prints which source is active.